Bluiee/mileage-converter-python/README.md

 # mileage-converter-python
-A kilometres to miles convertor in python
+A kilometres to miles converter in python